VanHulleOne/SciSlice/README.md

 If you have no idea how to get started using SciSlice hopefully these instructions will help.
 If you kind of know what you are doing then use this as an outline to really mess it all up.

 ### Installation
-You will need Python 3.5+ and all of the required dependencies to run SciSlice.py.
+You will need Python 3.5+ and all of the required dependencies to run SciSlice.
 Downloading and installing Anaconda will get you Python and most of the needed libraries (dependencies).
 Anaconda can be found on the [Continuum](https://www.continuum.io/downloads) website.
 Choose the Python 3.5 version installer appropriate for your operating system.
 This is a pretty large installation so it will take a bit.

 ### Dependencies
-Even though Anaconda comes with many libraries already installed I managed to design SciSlice to need three libraries which are not included.
+Even though Anaconda comes with many libraries already installed I managed to design SciSlice to need several libraries which are not included.
 Sorry about that.
 Luckily Anaconda comes with a program called Conda which makes this processes fairly easy.
 First you need to get to the Anaconda prompt.
 On my Windows machine I went to the Start Menu -> All Programs -> Anaconda3 -> Anaconda Prompt.
 Selecting Anaconda Prompt will pop up a black command line window.
 From this window you will be able to install the additional libraries: Pygame, Shapely, Rtree, and trimesh.
 In the command prompt type:
 `conda install -c cogsci pygame`